 Every year, millions of tourists make travel plans and take a trip to Germany.
 This number has risen since the fall of the Berlin Wall in 1998, and the country has opened up to mass tourism.
 Now we all have the chance to discover Germany’s beauty and historical sites.
 From taking cruises on the Rhine, trekking through the black forest, to going back in time by visiting famous castles and places or maybe to be shocked by the past of the destructive Nazi period and concentration camps.

 Germany is full of monuments and places that are essential to visit if you want to learn about German culture and get a feel for its rich heritage.
 No matter where you visit in Germany this is an amazing country with lots of surprises that can only be uncovered by visiting.
 This is not a Germany Travel guide but collections of useful travel tips for the tourist who wants an introduction to German attractions.
 While the bustling Berlin city is great, these tips will hopefully encourage you to venture out of just the cities in Germany to find some new German Scenery.
 With the aim of helping you to make the most of your trip to Germany.

 Germany is a country with a very long list of must-see attractions.
 When you visit Germany, you should visit as many of them as you can to get an idea of the country as a whole and the wonderful people who live there.

-The many cities and towns host spectacular attractions that overflow with history.
-Let’s discover some of the most famous German monuments, attractions and places, that you should make sure not to miss during your stay.
+The many cities and towns host spectacular attractions that overflow with things in its history.
+Let's discover some of the best and most famous national German monuments, parks, museums, attractions and places, that you should make sure not to miss during your stay.

 Neuschwanstein Castle which means roughly ‘New Swan castle’ is one of the most visited landmarks in Germany with over 1 million people per year making the pilgrimage to its gates.
 This castle is a lasting symbol of Bavarian culture located on a romantic road in the mountains near the town of Füssen, close to the Austrian border.